-Using your hearing aids with iPhone, iPad and iPod touch (optional)
+Using your hearing aids with iPhone, iPad and iPod touch

-Your hearing aids are Made for iPhone, iPad and iPod touch, which allow for direct audio streaming and control from these devices.
+The advanced models of our hearing aids are Made for iPhone, iPad and iPod touch, which allow for direct audio streaming and control from these devices.

-Streaming from an Android smartphone (optional)
+Streaming from an Android[TM] smartphone

-Some AndroidTM smartphones can stream audio directly to your hearing aids.
-Your device must be running on Android 10 or newer and it needs to have the Android Streaming for Hearing Aids feature as well.
+Some Android smartphones can stream audio directly to the advanced models of our hearing aids.
+Your device must be running Android 10 or newer and it must have the Android Streaming for Hearing Aids feature as well.